 Soft foods can include anything, ranging from soups to blended juices and fruits.
 The most important thing to consider when preparing soft foods is their nutritional value.
 You cannot survive on water alone or your favorite beverage after surgery.

 The soft foods you choose must be rich in vitamins, minerals, proteins, and energy.
 All these nutrients help boost the healing process.
 Besides, a healthy diet will help reduce any chances of complications for the wound, including swelling and redness.
 Oral surgeons are particularly strict on foods that are nourishing to the fresh wound instead of sabotaging the entire process.

 Soups are the most common go-to soft foods after any oral surgery, including periodontal surgery.
-The good thing with soups is that you can determine a mixture of different food option to increase the nutrient value in the soup.
+The good thing with soups is that you can determine a mixture of different food options to increase the nutrient value in the soup.
 Besides, soups are fantastic at hydrating the body.

-Consider vegetables like spinach, tomatoes or pumpkins for the soups.
+Consider vegetables like spinach, tomatoes, or pumpkins for the soups.
 It is important to serve the soup at room temperature or lukewarm.
 If the soup is too hot, t might irritate the wound.

 After blended soups, smoothies are the preferred food options following dental surgery.
 Smoothies can go a long way in speeding up your recovery based on the ingredients you use.
 The versatility of smoothies makes them a great option for the healing season.

 Consuming high-protein foods necessary during the healing period to speed up the recovery.
 Greek yogurt is very high in protein, not to mention minerals like zinc and calcium.
 The consistency of the yogurt is thick and creamy, but also smooth and free from big chunks that could irritate your gums.